2017 RECRUITING BRIEFTHE APPLICATION

-- Review the current NAVADMIN message, updated annually during the month of May which identifies this year's specific requirments.
+- Review the current NAVADMIN message, updated annually which identifies this year's specific requirements.

 -First Class Petty Officers who wish to apply for LDO must have taken the CPO exam in January of the year the application is due to NPC and be selection board eligible.
 The current year exam "profile sheet" must accompany the application.

--All inquiries concerning the application, including verification of its receipt, should be directed to PERS-801G.
+-All inquiries concerning the application, including verification of its receipt, should be directed to PERS-803.

 TIME IN SERVICE ELIGIBILITY